matilde-t/Applied-Optimization-Methods-for-Inverse-Problems/README.md

 move into the directory and run `pip install . --verbose` (the `--verbose` is optional, but then you'll see the progress).

+From now you can either active the virtual environment by running `poetry shell`, or you run `poetry run python myscript`, which will active the environment for that single command.

 #### Classic

-However, if you do not want to use `poetry`, you can use the usual python way, of creating a virtual environment, install the required packages (check the `pyproject.toml`) into the virtual environment.
-Then again, you need to activate it, and install `elsa` as with `peotry`.
+If you do not want to use `poetry`, you can use virtual environments.
+From the root directory of this repository run `python -m venv /path/to/venv`, active it using `source /path/to/venv/bin/activate`, and then install everything with `pip install --editable .` (from the root directory).

+Then again you need to install `elsa`.
+Follow the steps described above in the `poetry` section.

 ### Troubleshooting

 If you have trouble installing `elsa` (how can that happen :D), see the README of `elsa`.
-If you use an Ubuntu based distro and want to use CUDA, you might need to additionally set `CUDA_HOME`, to wherever CUDA is installed.
+If you use an Ubuntu based distro and want to use CUDA, you might need to set `CUDA_HOME`, to wherever CUDA is installed.

 Please note, that you do not need CUDA, but it might speed up your reconstructions quite dramatically.